Ceremony -From A

 Just know one thing, don’t look at your photographer!
 Embrace the moment and love each other.

-Okay, now that we’ve reviewed the parts of the wedding ceremony, lets go over a few important things.
+Okay, now that we’ve reviewed the parts of the wedding ceremony, let’s go over a few essential things.
 Don’t forget about the decorations.
 By this, I mean the flowers, of course.
-Flowers are an awesome and important part to your day.
+Flowers are an excellent and vital part of your day.
 Are you thinking of having flowers down the aisle or by where you say your vows?
-If so, can I suggest that you book a competent flower artist as soon as possible.
-Flowers by Janie is amazing and I have only had incredible experiences with her.
+If so, can I suggest that you book a skilled flower artist as soon as possible?
+Flowers by Janie is fantastic and I have only had incredible experiences with her.
 And yes, I am dropping her name on purpose because she’s one of the best.
 But, there are many good ones out there.

 Whatever you decide on make sure you research what you want or hire someone to do it for you.
-As a wedding photographer I get to view so many things happen on your wedding day that you simply couldn’t even begin to think about it right now.
-Investing into competent people who know what they’re doing (like a wedding planner) so when things happen all that you’re doing is having fun unknown to things being sorted out in the background.
+As a wedding photographer, I get to view so many things happen on your wedding day that you just couldn’t even begin to think about it right now.
+Investing within competent people who know what they’re doing (like a wedding planner) so when things happen all that you’re doing is having fun unknown to things being sorted out in the background.

 Your guests.
-I absolutely love capturing impromptu photographs of guests at weddings.
-Weddings are about love and happiness and I find people are beaming with love and pride.
+I love capturing impromptu photographs of guests at weddings.
+Weddings are about love and happiness, and I find people are beaming with love and pride.
 What’s better than smiles and laughter in print?
-And of your favourite people!
+And of your favorite people!
 From personal experience, I feel you should think about this carefully.
 Should you invite someone (especially a family member) to your ceremony but not your reception just to keep costs down… Ouch… Think carefully as I’ve seen a family separate on this one.
 Yep, literally.
-Why on earth would anyone invite someone to your ceremony but then not to your reception.
-Okay, you might say, you haven’t enough funds to supply an evening meal for them but you want them to come to your ceremony.
+Why on earth would anyone invite someone to your ceremony but then not to your reception!
+Okay, you might say, you haven’t enough funds to supply an evening meal for them, but you want them to come to your ceremony.
 Think of your motives.
-Is it a gift you’re after but yet you don’t value them enough to invite them to your reception and party.
-My thoughts on the matter is this, if its family invite them to both your ceremony and reception.
+Is it a gift you’re after, but yet you don’t value them enough to invite them to your reception and party.
+My thoughts on the matter are this, if its family invite them to both your ceremony and reception.
 If it’s close friends do the same.
-If you’re inviting someone to your ceremony then think about it carefully, will it offend them not to be invited to the reception.
-Thats all I will say on the matter.
+If you’re inviting someone to your ceremony then think about it carefully, will it offend them not to be invited to the reception!
+That’s all I will say on the matter.
 Just a thought not to be overlooked.
-Its you’re day.
+It’s you’re day.
 Make it the happiest one.

 Videographers or Cinematic Photographer

 Videography.
 Oh MY….
-Hilarious one for me to even being with.
-Is still wedding photography or videography more important to you?
-Can you have both and photographed/shot really well.
-Absolutely YES, that’s a firm big YES but if you go and hire a low end videographer you’re gambling.
+Hilarious one for me to even start with.
+What is important to you, fabulous photography of cinematography?
+Can you have both and photographed/shot well.
+Absolutely YES, that’s a solid big YES but if you go and hire a low-end videographer, you’re gambling.
 What happens is this.
 Most videographers setup 3 to 5 cameras on tripods.
-Sometimes these tripods are huge and take up a great deal of space.
+Sometimes these tripods are enormous and take up a great deal of space.
 Then they have the camera that they’re using as they walk around.
-It can be a lot of equipment and it has the potential to get in a lot of photographs.
+It can be a lot of equipment, and it has the potential to get in a lot of photographs.
 So, here I am aiming to capture moments in time and you’ve hired a person who I’m trying to dodge so not to get in my photographs.
-This is really hard to do especially as many setup their gear on either side of the head ceremony area.
-I get that you’re trying to stay on budget but think big picture than small picture for your incredible day.
-This is why I suggest only a couple cinematic videographers, period.
+This is hard to do especially as many setup their gear on either side of the head ceremony area.
+I get that you’re trying to stay on a budget but think big picture than the small picture for your incredible day.
+This is why I suggest only will only suggest a couple cinematic videographers to you.